vikiru/restasaurus/README.md

 1. **Title**: Include the title of the Wikipedia article or image
 2. **Author**: Include the author information for the Wikipedia article or image.
 For Wikipedia articles, this would be "Wikipedia contributors" and for images, include the author name(s) and author URL, if available.
 3. **Source**: Include the source URL where the data was retrieved from (e.g., the Wikipedia page URL or image source URL)
-4. **License**: Include a link to the license under which the data is distributed (e.g., Creative Commons, GNU Free Documentation License, etc.)
+4. **License**: Include a link to the license under which the data is distributed (e.g., Creative Commons)

 The above attribution elements should be included in a clear and prominent manner when using data from the RESTasaurus API.